Wsm2110/Faster.Map/src/README.md

 ## Available Implementations:

-* DenseMap with SIMD Instructions:
-        Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
+ * DenseMap    - Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
-        Ideal for scenarios demanding high throughput and optimal CPU utilization.
-* RobinHoodMap with Linear Probing:
-        Employs linear probing to resolve hash collisions, reducing the likelihood of clustering and improving access speed.
-        Suitable for applications where a balance between performance and simplicity is required.
+* RobinHoodMap - is a high-performance hashmap using lineair probing .
-* QuadMap using Triangular Numbers:
+* QuadMap      - is a high-performance hashmap using quadratic probing.
-        Utilizes triangular numbers to achieve a balanced distribution of keys, minimizing collisions and enhancing lookup efficiency.
-        Offers a unique approach to hashmap implementation, ideal for specialized use cases.
-* CMap  is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
+* CMap         - is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
 The default load factor is set to 0.5, meaning the hash map will resize when it is half full.

 * Installation: